Howe Sound Crest Trail – Table of Contents

 A word of caution

 Given the altitude and terrain of much of the Howe Sound Crest Trail, you’ll want to be prepared for snow, and make doubly sure you take all the regular hiking safety precautions.
 This is a summer-use only trail, as there are several areas along the trail that pose a high level of avalanche danger.
 Also, late in the summer there are very few opportunities for fresh water on large stretches of the trail.

 This is a long, difficult hike and you should be prepared for it.

 You can tackle the trail north to south, but south to north is more common as it provides a net-downhill in elevation from Cypress Bowl to Porteau Cove.
 You’ll either need to drop a second car in Porteau Cove or have a friend pick you up on your exit from the trail.
 Keep in mind, while the elevation gain on this hike from the trailhead to the highest point is only 610 m, you’ll climb closer to 1,800 m in cumulative elevation gain over the length of the entire trail if you hike south to north.
 I’ll describe the hike as starting from Cypress Mountain.

 To begin the hike, go to the Cypress Mountain parking lot (exit #8 off Hwy 1).
 Park at the farthest parking lot closest to the ski lodge.
 There is a BC Parks map at the trailhead and you there are plenty of sign posts marking ‘Howe Sound Crest Trail’ to get you started.
 The beginning stretch of the trail is well marked and maintained and should be easy to stay on track.
 The trek up to St. Mark’s Summit has recently undergone some major maintenance and is well-marked, wide, and easy traveling, aside from the steady gain in elevation.
 The hike to St. Mark’s Summit is about 5.5 km.
-Once at the summit, you will need to take a quick detour off the HSCT to the trails on your left to enjoy the view of Howe Sound.
+Once at the summit, you will need to take a quick detour off the HSCT to the trails on your left to enjoy the incredible view of Howe Sound.
+From here, you can see Mount Gardner on Bowen Island.